SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/index.md

 ### Kubernetes environments

 Setting up Tracing instrumentation for applications deployed in Kubernetes just got easier.
-In a few steps, you can automatically instrument your app using the [OpenTelemetry-Operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) and send your Traces to Sumo Logic.
+In a few steps, you can automatically instrument your app using the [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) and send your Traces to Sumo Logic.

 <div className="box-wrapper" markdown="1">
 <div className="box smallbox1 card">